 The bottom line

-• Ontra trains models on anonymized and aggregated data from nearly one million industry-related negotiations.
+- Trains models on anonymized and aggregated data from over one million contracts processed through our solutions.